erajasekar/lmes-feedback/PITCHME.md

 * Today’s school system teaches students only to collect the dots. i.e teach knowledge.
 * In old age knowledge is scarce.
 So industrial age introduced educational system to create factory workers.
 * So we are thought to collect the dots, scored based on how many dots you have collected.
-* But school teach nothing about how to connect those dots.
-* We can’t teach connecting dots in a text book.

 ---

 *** Connect the dots ***

+** As Steve Jobs has said: **

+>  Creativity is just connecting things

+Uber is a good example.

+---

+** School teach nothing about how to connect those dots **

 * The current system is created for world with no wikipedia, no google or internet.
 * Before we had super computer in our packet.
 * In new technological age, all the information is just a click away.

+---

+** Students should know how to connect the dots to succeed in future jobs. **

 * In future, most of the manual “factory work” will be replaced by machines.
-* Students should know how to connect the dots to succeed in future jobs.
+* We can’t teach connecting dots in a text book.

 ---

-** As Steve Jobs has said: **

->  Creativity is just connecting things

-E.g Uber

----

 *** How schools can teach students to collect the dots and at the same time ensuring that they collect enough dots pass the test? ***

 * People who are happy and successful are not there because they know more stuff or got good grades.
-* They have access to information they need and desire to get it.
 * They also have to insight and intuition to connect disparate streams of information and turn it in to whole new way of thinking.

 ---

 ### We should stop teaching collecting the dots

-> Education is not the learning of facts, but training the mind to think -- Albert Einstien.

-Instead we need to teach untention to learn.
+Instead we need to teach intention to learn and how to think.

 ---